taskcluster/taskcluster-client.py/README.md

 ```
 #### GitHub Pull Request Event
  * `githubEvents.pullRequest(routingKeyPattern) -> routingKey`
    * routingKeyKind is constant of `primary`  is required  Description: Identifier for the routing-key kind.
-This is always `'primary'` for the formalized routing key.
+This is always `"primary"` for the formalized routing key.
    * organization is required  Description: The GitHub `organization` which had an event.
 All periods have been replaced by % - such that foo.bar becomes foo%bar - and all other special characters aside from - and _ have been stripped.
    * repository is required  Description: The GitHub `repository` which had an event.All periods have been replaced by % - such that foo.bar becomes foo%bar - and all other special characters aside from - and _ have been stripped.
    * action is required  Description: The GitHub `action` which triggered an event.
 See for possible values see the payload actions property.

 #### GitHub push Event
  * `githubEvents.push(routingKeyPattern) -> routingKey`
    * routingKeyKind is constant of `primary`  is required  Description: Identifier for the routing-key kind.
-This is always `'primary'` for the formalized routing key.
+This is always `"primary"` for the formalized routing key.
    * organization is required  Description: The GitHub `organization` which had an event.
 All periods have been replaced by % - such that foo.bar becomes foo%bar - and all other special characters aside from - and _ have been stripped.
    * repository is required  Description: The GitHub `repository` which had an event.All periods have been replaced by % - such that foo.bar becomes foo%bar - and all other special characters aside from - and _ have been stripped.